The goals of this project are to improve wayfinding infrastructure for all users and contribute to the overall enjoyment of the resort.

 Phase Two: Council authorized the execution a contract with Architectural Graphics Incorporated (AGI) on October 20, 2015 for the amount of $1,094,168.
 The installation of Whistler Village pedestrian and municipal parking signage was completed in the summer of 2017.

 Phase Three: Council authorized the execution of a contract with Knight Signs on April 11, 2017 for the amount of $1,408,691.
 The installation of Whistler Village's vehicular signage is complete, and almost all directional and destination signage for muncipal parks and the Valley Trail network have been installed.
-Phase III is expected to wrap in summer 2018.
+Phase III is expected to wrap in December 2018.

 Partners and Sponsors